Skip to Content

 Threlkeld

-East of Keswick, just below the Blencathra Fell is the small village of Threlkeld.
-The name comes from Old Norse, but there is evidence that this place had been settled since the time of Neolithic man.
+East of Keswick, just below the Blencathra Fell, is the small village of Threlkeld.
+The name comes from Old Norse, but there is evidence that this place was settled by Neolithic people.

 Those interested in human history may want to visit the Castlerigg Stone Circle, an eerie remnant of early man which dates back to 3000 BC.
 If geology is what fascinates you, take the whole family to the Threlkeld Quarry and Mining Museum which offers a hands on tour that is fun for all ages.